-The veterinarian who conducted the initial HEPI dairy cow in vivo study believes that the same autoimmune effect may be useful in combating bovine respiratory disease complex (BRDC), also known as "shipping fever."
+The veterinarian who conducted the initial dairy cow in vivo study believes that the same autoimmune effect may be useful in combating bovine respiratory disease complex ("BRDC"), also known as "shipping fever."
 BRDC typically occurs when beef cattle are shipped from the ranch to the feedlot prior to processing.
 According to the American Association of Beef Producers, cattle ranchers and feedlot operators attribute a 30% loss in body weight to BRDC when it occurs - a \$10 billion problem in the U.S. alone.
 We are planning a field study to validate several dosing modalities before offering a licensing option.

-A 2008 pilot study in dogs indicated that our algal culture may be effective in relieving the symptoms of rheumatoid arthritis (osteoarthritis) and soreness from overexertion.
+A 2008 pilot study in dogs indicated that our algal culture may be effective in relieving the symptoms of osteoarthritis and soreness from overexertion.
 That same experiment with our amplified algae culture can be repeated in dogs, which if successful could allow a relatively rapid release to production and sales as a companion animal dietary supplement.
 According to the Nutrition Business Journal, the canine joint-health dietary supplement market segment tops \$360 million in the U.S. alone.
 Estimates for the world market may be substantially higher, but such estimates are difficult to obtain.
-If our product is proven to be effective and can be produced on an efficient basis, we intend to sell or license our product as a supplement ingredient to larger, well-established and profitable brand-names in the pet industry.
-We have conducted a number of studies simulating the effects of osteoarthritis with positive results.
+An in vitro tissue explant experiment conducted by the Comparative Orthopaedics Laboratory at University of Missouri found that direct stimulation of living canine joint tissue with our bioactive compounds protected cartilage from degradation by IL-1b, an inflammatory cytokine.
+If our product is proven to be effective in vivo and can be produced on an efficient basis, we intend to sell or license our product as a supplement ingredient to larger, well-established and profitable brand-names in the pet industry.
+We have conducted other laboratory studies simulating the effects of canine osteoarthritis with positive results.

 With all of the above, the isolated bioactive molecules found in the amplified algae product can be licensed to a pharmaceutical company for development as a synthetic prescription drug.
 We expect that the process of developing and testing such a drug could take years.
-Therefore, as is common practice, we intend to work toward negotiating a reasonable upfront licensing fee, milestone payments upon each successful conclusion of Phases 1, 2 and 3, followed by pre-market approval; and finally, a steady stream of royalties in the future.
-The other revenue streams generated by feed and supplement sales may begin to be realized in 2015.
+Therefore, as is common practice, we intend to work toward negotiating a reasonable upfront licensing fee, milestone payments upon each successful conclusion of a development phase, followed by pre-market approval; and finally, a steady stream of royalties in the future.
+The other revenue streams generated by feed and supplement sales may begin to be realized in 2015, but no assurance can be provided in that regard.
 Much of the research and licensing progress is paced by the availability of capital funding and/or debt financing.